Recycling and Sustainability at Gardening Battersea

 • Soil reuse and remediation — tested soils retained for future beds where contamination is not an issue.

-Finished compost piles and mulched paths in a sustainable gardening area In closing, Gardening Battersea's approach to recycling and sustainability is practical, measurable and community-focused.
+A gardener wearing yellow gloves is planting a vibrant orange and yellow flowering plant into a rectangular wooden planter box filled with dark soil, situated on a lush, well-maintained grassy lawn.
+Surrounding the planter are additional flowering plants with bright blooms, creating a colourful garden display.
+In the background, there is a mixture of green grass and other garden elements, suggesting an outdoor space designed for gardening and landscaping.
+The scene is illuminated by natural daylight, indicating fair weather conditions.
+This setup reflects routine gardening activities such as planting and garden bed preparation, relevant to outdoor gardening services in Battersea, with an emphasis on sustainable planting and landscape management, as discussed on the Gardening Battersea website's 'Recycling and Sustainability' page.
+In closing, Gardening Battersea's approach to recycling and sustainability is practical, measurable and community-focused.
 We combine a clear recycling percentage target with strong local partnerships, use of local transfer stations, charity collaborations and a low-carbon vehicle fleet to create a truly sustainable gardening operation.
 By aligning with borough waste separation practices and investing in on-site infrastructure, we minimise waste, lower emissions and support the resilient reuse of gardening materials across Battersea.

 Gardening Battersea